Lucifellow/Budget-Calculator/README.md

 3) If its expenses enter negative value

 After values are added you can check your transaction history like a chequing account and final amount you saved after expenses.

+You can refresh to delete transaction history but it will retain information of your Account balance, income and expenses with sessionStorage.